Waxer59/PhotoDisplay/README.md

 ### All endpoints are stored in the swagger documentation, in /api you can see all endpoints.

+### Run /seed to create the initial data in the database.

 ## 3. Configure Frontend

 ### Configure the environment variables by renaming the file `.template.env` to `.env` in the root of the frontend folder and filling the variables with the values you want.